-Founder at TRBL, Founder at Payload CMS Joined almost 9 years ago
+Founder at TRBL, Founder at Payload CMS Joined over 9 years ago

 No prob Joe!
 I would be thrilled to hear your feedback.
 My team and I are looking to make Payload everything that ACF ever was, without the WP!

 We are wondering that at the studio currently

 You and I are of very similar mindsets to the point of it being scary.

 I don't have strong opinions regarding if it is ready for use with a typical PHP-based frontend, but for a use-case similar to our specific set of circumstances, I wouldn't recommend.
 It's too bad, really, because we actually like the UI.